ckan/ckanapi/README.md

 ```

-E.g. to get the number of datasets for each organization
+#### 🔧 Get the number of datasets for each organization using KEY:JSON parameters
-using KEY:JSON parameters:

 ```
-$ ckanapi action package_search 'facet.field:["organization"]' rows:0
+$ ckanapi action package_search facet.field:'["organization"]' rows:0
 {
   "facets": {
     "organization": {